-After earning a degree, genetic counselors become certified by sitting for a certification exam administered by the American Board of Genetic Counseling.
+After earning a degree, genetic counselors become certified by taking and passing a certification exam.

 - Accreditation Council for Genetic Counseling